Ahmadgoma/summaries/laravel-cheatSheet/architecture-concepts/service-container.md

     $this->pusher = $pusher;
 }
 ```
-This statement tells the container that it should inject `EventPusher` when the <code>RedisEventPusher</code> class needs an implementation of <code>EventPusher</code>.
+This statement tells the container that it should inject `EventPusher` interface when the <code>RedisEventPusher</code> class needs an implementation of <code>EventPusher</code>.

 ### Contextual Binding
 Sometimes you may have two classes that utilize the same interface, but you wish to inject different implementations into each class.